agarnung/ABAsic-music-player/README.md

 - Just download the installer [form here](https://github.com/agarnung/ABAsic-music-player/releases/download/v1.0.0/ABAsicMusicPlayerSetup.exe) and run it!

 > [!NOTE]
-> When the installation is complete, you will see a popup saying:
+> When the installation is complete, you should see a popup saying:
 >
 > "Installation Complete.
 The app has been successfully installed!
 >